I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_buffer_list_context.md

 } NET_BUFFER_LIST_CONTEXT, *PNET_BUFFER_LIST_CONTEXT;
 ````

-## -struct-fields
+## Members

-### -field Next
+            `ContextData`

+            The context data buffer.
+The context data can include any information that a driver
+     requires.

+            `Next`

             A pointer to the next NET_BUFFER_LIST_CONTEXT structure in a linked list of
      NET_BUFFER_LIST_CONTEXT structures.

-### -field Size

-The size, in bytes, of the entire context space in the NET_BUFFER_LIST_CONTEXT structure,
-     including the used and unused context space.

-### -field Offset
+            `Offset`

             The offset, in bytes, from the beginning of the context data buffer to the start of the context
      data in the NET_BUFFER_LIST_CONTEXT structure.
 The
      <b>Offset</b> member also specifies the size in bytes of the unused context space in the
      NET_BUFFER_LIST_CONTEXT structure.

-### -field ContextData

-The context data buffer.
-The context data can include any information that a driver
-     requires.
+            `Size`

+            The size, in bytes, of the entire context space in the NET_BUFFER_LIST_CONTEXT structure,
+     including the used and unused context space.

-## -remarks
+    ## Remarks
         Every
     <a href="..\ndis\ns-ndis-_net_buffer_list.md">NET_BUFFER_LIST</a> structure can include a
     preallocated NET_BUFFER_LIST_CONTEXT structure.
 As a NET_BUFFER_LIST structure travels through the driver
     stack, the linked list of NET_BUFFER_LIST_CONTEXT structures can expand to accommodate additional data